- Division Offices

 - Policies & Forms

 Coming from the faculty ranks himself, Dr. Sewell is a staunch advocate for faculty researchers and the transforming power that research experiences can have on students.
-A clinical psychologist by training, Dr. Sewell has always embraced a scientist-practitioner framework that blends hard-nosed behavioral science research alongside professional competencies in the assessment, prevention, and treatment of psychopathology.
-He had many years of academic research, teaching, professional training/mentoring, and administrative experience before his move into central administrative roles.
-His research as a clinical psychologist has focused on posttraumatic stress, bereavement, and a variety of forensic psychology topics such as competency to stand trial, malingering, and factors affecting comprehension of Miranda rights.
+A clinical psychologist by training, Dr. Sewell was trained within a scientist-practitioner framework that blends hard-nosed behavioral science research alongside professional competencies in the assessment, prevention, and treatment of psychopathology.
+He had many years of academic research, teaching, professional training/mentoring, and administrative experience before his move into university-level research leadership.
+His own research focused on posttraumatic stress, bereavement, personality assessment, and a variety of forensic psychology topics such as competency to stand trial, malingering, and factors affecting comprehension of Miranda rights.
 Dr. Sewell has published more than 100 peer-reviewed articles and book chapters, in addition to several edited books, psychological tests, and test manuals.
-He served as director of the nationally-accredited doctoral program in clinical psychology at the University of North Texas (UNT) for more than a decade.

 Dr. Sewell received his B.S. from Kansas State University.
 He then received his M.A. and Ph.D. from the University of Kansas.
-Following a clinical internship with the Department of Veterans Affairs, Dr. Sewell joined UNT’s Department of Psychology faculty in 1991.
-In 2008, he entered central research leadership full time, first as associate vice president for research and then as interim vice president for research at UNT before joining the University of New Orleans.
-At UNO, he served as the vice president for research and economic development as well as the executive director of the Graduate School.
-In 2015, Dr. Sewell joined the OSU team and moved from New Orleans to Stillwater with his wife, Beth, where they now make their home.
+Following a clinical internship with the Department of Veterans Affairs, Dr. Sewell joined the faculty at the University of North Texas in 1991.
+In 2008, he entered central research leadership full time, first as associate vice president for research and then as interim vice president for research at UNT before moving to the University of New Orleans as the vice president for research and economic development as well as the executive director of the Graduate School.
+In 2015, Dr. Sewell joined the OSU team and moved to Stillwater with his wife, Beth, where they now make their home.

 Ronald Van Den Bussche, Associate Vice President for Research